First-Timers FAQs for Road Races

 When should I arrive?

 We recommend that you arrive at least 45–60 minutes before the start of the race.
-You’ll want time to find parking, pick up your bib number, warm up, change for the race, and hit the Porta-John one last time (and there are usually lines).
+You’ll want time to find parking, pick up your bib number, warm up, change for the race, and hit the porta-john one last time (and there are usually lines).
 Plus, you’ll want to hear the race director’s announcements, which usually talk about the course, water stops, traffic control, and any changes that runners need to know.

 Get Ready for Your Race